 60. Shop for locally sourced goodies at the Farmer’s Market

 The Memphis Farmer’s Market takes place weekly in the Central Station Pavilion in downtown Memphis and offers locally sourced produce, locally produced arts and crafts, and a chance to feel like the decent human being you’ve always wanted to be.

 I love a lot of things in life, true, but Latin dance clubs are mucho high on that list.
-The Rumba Room on South Main offers free bachata lessons on Fridays at 9:30 PM and free salsa lessons on Saturdays at 9:30 PM and, yes, I need a lesson!
+The Rumba Room on South Main offers free swing dance and bachata lessons on Friday nights and free salsa lessons on Saturdays at 9:30 PM and, yes, I need a lesson!
 You need a lesson!
 We all need a lesson!